LiamTalberg/StuQuestions-Question-Generator/ReadMe.txt

     - The is the file containing the sample questions from which templates are extracted.
     - The file should contain each questions on a new line.
     - The format can be seen in "allQuestions.txt"

 How to Run Semantic QG System:

+- NOTE: If the "structured-prediction-srl-bert.2020.12.15.tar.gz" model is not already downloaded (i.e.: not at same level as the "semanticQG.py" script):
+    - Comment out line 166.
+    - Uncomment line 167.
+    - This will download the model when the program is executed.
+    - However, this will require the model to re-downloaded every time the program is run.
+    - Thus the model can manually be downloaded from: "https://storage.googleapis.com/allennlp-public-models/structured-prediction-srl-bert.2020.12.15.tar.gz"
+    - After downlading, place the model at the same level as the semanticQG.py script.

 - The code for the semantic QG system is found within "semanticQG.py"
 - The program can be executed by running "python3 semanticQG.py"